kayex/sirius/README.md

 # sirius ⚡
-Slack extensions that improve your outgoing messages in real-time.
+Small extensions that improve your outgoing Slack messages in real-time.
 Written in Go.

 For example, the `thumbs_up` extension automatically swaps all occurrences of `(y)` in your messages for `👍` (the thumbs up emojii).